By Kaitlyn Bonomo

 “They were seen as cultureless, savage, from the ‘dark’ country … unfortunately, that legacy is still with us today,” Parker said.
 “There is no magic about racial categories.
 They are simply invented.”

-Pamela Smith Chambers, the training director of the Beyond Diversity Resource Center, and Marvin A. Carter, the Interim Director of Diversity and Inclusion, then led the audience in a discussion of the origin of the concept of white privilege.
+Pamela Smith Chambers, the training director of the Beyond Diversity Resource Center, then led the audience in a discussion of the origin of the concept of white privilege.

 “What continues to lag is the issue of oppression in society,” Chambers said.